Thinking of joining a study?

 Register your interest

-NCT04415957 | Completed | Chronic Obstructive Pulmonary Disease
+NCT04415957 | COMPLETED | Chronic Obstructive Pulmonary Disease

 Elastic Tape Relieves Symptoms and Improves Health-related Quality of Life in COPD (Chronic Obstructive Pulmonary Disease)